M-o-a-T/moat-kv/docs/source/command_line.rst

 .. option:: -d, --as-dict <text>

-When emitting YAML recursively, the standard way is to print every entry as an independent data structure with a ``path`` member.
-When you use this option, the data is printed as a nested dictionary.
-The argument of this option controls which key is used for the actual value; obviously, this string should not occur as a path element.
+   When you use this option, the data is printed as a dictionary.
+   The argument of this option controls which key is used for the actual value; this string should not occur as a path element.

-The customary value to use is a single underscore, if possible.
+   The customary value to use is a single underscore.

+   Using this option in conjunction with ``--recursive`` requires keeping the whole data set in memory before starting to print anything.
+This may take a long time or eat a lot of memory.

 .. option:: -m, --mindepth <integer>